martyn82/handbook/docs/_pages/quality/1_performance_efficiency.md

     <dd>Degree to which the maximum limits of a product or system parameter meet requirements.</dd>
 </dl>

-## Metrics
+## Measure

-In the end, doing well in Performance Efficiency is serving the responsiveness (time behaviour) of the system.
+In the end, doing well in Performance Efficiency is serving the responsiveness (i.e., time behaviour) of the system.
-Therefore, the following are KPIs for Performance Efficiency.
+Therefore, _Response Time_ and _ApDex_ are considered KPIs for Performance Efficiency.

+Except the KPIs, the metrics are useful both for measuring Resource Utilisation and Capacity.
+The difference is in the interpretation.
+Where most metrics measure the _utilisation_ of the resources, what is left after subtracting the utilisation is the remaining _capacity_ of that resource.

+For example, measuring whether the CPU capacity is sufficient can be done by measuring the relative utilisation.
+If your system uses 50% CPU under normal circumstances and 75% under peak circumstances, you have an over-capacity of 25%.
+Meaning, you could cut close to 25% of the CPU power to save costs.

 <dl>
     <dt>★ ApDex</dt>